-- Start by Believing is a campus-wide public awareness campaign that supports survivors of sexual assault through positive community response and bystander intervention.
-Educational presentations are given throughout the year and more than 800 students, faculty and staff have already been trained.
+• Start by Believing is a campus-wide public awareness campaign that supports survivors of sexual assault through positive community response and bystander intervention.
+Educational presentations are given throughout the year.
 This program goes over rape myths, statistics, EWU policy, and campus community resources.
-It also provides participants information on how to respond to someone that tells them they have been sexually assaulted so that they can get linked to help. - Sexual Assault Action Week is held in April and offers a variety of educational and awareness events around topics related to sexual assault prevention and resources.
-This year, - programming included: Consent education; showing of Audrie and Daisy with a panel presentation; tabling at Cheney and Spokane campuses to highlight campus and community resources; Clothesline Project; Start by Believing presentations; and social media outreach. - EWU Responsible Employee Training provides information to employees to help them understand their roles and responsibilities under Title IX, including an introduction to Title IX, what a responsible employee is, what information must be shared with the Title IX coordinator, and how to respond to and report crimes of sexual assault, domestic violence, relationship violence and stalking. - Alcohol and sexual assault preventions programs include: - Think About It is an online course that all new students take each year.
+It also provides participants information on how to respond to someone that tells them they have been sexually assaulted so that they can get linked to help.

+- Sexual Assault Action Week is held in April and offers a variety of educational and awareness events around topics related to sexual assault prevention and resources.
+This year, programming included: Kickoff event Cookies with Cops; What Were You Wearing?
+Art Installation; panel discussion on masculinity; Denim Day awareness activities and observation; Bystander Intervention Training; Slut Walk; Pain the town Teal; and consent education. - EWU Responsible Employee Training provides information to employees to help them understand their roles and responsibilities under Title IX, including an introduction to Title IX, what a responsible employee is, what information must be shared with the Title IX coordinator, and how to respond to and report crimes of sexual assault, domestic violence, relationship violence and stalking. - Think About It is an online course that all new students take each year.
 It covers sexual assault education and prevention, high risk drinking, drug use, bystander intervention, healthy relationships, and university resources.

 In addition to the above, year-round educational programming is conducted through Health, Wellness and Prevention Services, and Housing and Residential Life, on both alcohol education and sexual assault prevention.
-This is conducted through our Health Hut, small group presentation and classroom presentations.
+This is conducted through our Health Hut, small group presentations and classroom presentations.

 Prevention programs offered on the campus are based on research-informed practices and strive to be culturally relevant, inclusive and responsive.
 Sustainable prevention programming is based on the socio-ecological model and considers the relationship of individuals with their university, community and society.
-Educational programs may be requested by contacting Health, Wellness, and Prevention Services: URC 201; 509.359.4279.
+Educational programs may be requested by contacting Health, Wellness, and Prevention Services: 201 University Recreation Center; 509.359.4279.